 True North

-Brief Description: 14 yo white girl helps African American runaway slave girl, told in alternating points of view.
+Brief Description: 14 yo white Bostonian girl helps an African American runaway slave girl, told in alternating points of view.

 Historical Era: